-And now, with twenty-six fresh graves filled or to fill, what do the most strident gun-rights advocates want to discuss?
-What do Second Amendment absolutists—those who say the right to bear arms cannot be infringed—suggest that we do to protect innocents like Jack Pinto?
+And now, with twenty-six fresh graves filled or to fill (and seventeen more in Florida just days ago), what do the most strident gun-rights advocates want to discuss?
+What do Second Amendment absolutists, those who say the right to bear arms cannot be infringed, suggest we do to protect innocents like Jack Pinto?
+(Or: Jaime Guttenberg, 14, or Peter Wang, 15, both among the dead in the massacre this past Valentines’ Day.)

-Of course!
 We arm people like Ms. Soto.
 We arm teachers.
+(We arm people like Scott Biegal, 35, killed on February 14 of this year.)

 Why is this idea stupid?